Mastersam07/mastersam07/README.md

 # Hi there! 👋 I'm Samuel Abada, a Senior Flutter Engineer and a Google Developer Expert for Flutter and Dart

-I'm a highly skilled Mobile Engineer with 5 years of experience creating mobile apps for both Android and iOS platforms.
-I'm passionate about using technology to solve real-world problems and constantly exploring new ways to improve the user experience of the apps I build.

-## 🔭 What I'm working on

-~I'm working on [Smarty](https://github.com/mastersam07/smarty), a smart home mobile application concept app.
-It is an open-source project, with me collaborating with a designer to ensure consistency and that the design is replicated as accurately as possible.
-The goal of [smarty](https://github.com/mastersam07/smarty) is to show the power of flutter theme extensions and how to write effective themes for mobile applications.
-It is meant to serve as an example application.~

-I'm working on developer tools to better development processes.
-Some of these tools are:
-- [VsCode Codemagic](https://github.com/Mastersam07/vscode-codemagic): VSCode extension that provides linting and intellisense for codemagic yaml files.
-- [FigDart](https://github.com/Mastersam07/figdart): Figma plugin to convert figma styles to flutter code.
-- [Codemagic Brick](https://github.com/Mastersam07/codemagic-brick): A codemagic template for flutter projects
-> Others would be updated here as they come to light

 ## 🌱 What I'm currently learning

 I'm always learning!
 Right now, I'm focusing on Flutter and its ecosystem.
 I'm also interested in exploring other technologies in the near future(as long as it LGTM 😀).